fchristod/PremierLeaguePerformanceAnalysis/README.md

 # Project Overview

 Our project presents a comprehensive analysis of team and player performance in the Premier League, offering invaluable insights to optimize strategic decisions and elevate team performance.
 Through meticulous data-driven approaches and detailed analysis, we empower stakeholders to make informed decisions, enhance team cohesion, and chart a course towards sustained success on the football pitch.

+The main idea is that the user can insert the name of the team he wants to be analyzed and see important quantitative details about the squad and coach performance!
+In this repository you can see examples for the analysis of Manchester United!

 # Chapter 1: Introduction